Notes: Mandarin, Cherry and Milk Chocolate. Complex and Sweet. One of the highest grown coffee in Rwanda.

 parchment is regularly agitated; this is to encourage lower

 density parchment to float and to clean any residual

 mucilage off the parchment.
 Once the parchment is

 separated into grades, it is given a final post wash rinse.

 At this point, coffee is then taken to a predrying area

 where the parchment is hand-sorted removing any insect

 damaged, discoloured or chipped coffee.
 Parchment is

-then laid out to dry where it is turned on a regular basis
+then laid out to dry where it is turned on a regular basis throughout the day.

 Natural ProcessOne of only 2 washing stations in Rwanda allowed to produce honey and natural process coffee in 2018/19.Cupping Notes: Apple, orange & brown sugar with fruity smooth finish.Washing Station: RugaliRegion: NyamashekeAltitude: 1550-1800 MASLVarietal: BourbonDrying...